everclearorg/monorepo/packages/indexer/README.md

 ## Event Handlers

-The indexer processes two main events from EverclearSpoke:
+The indexer processes events from two contracts:

 ### IntentAdded
 Triggered when a user creates an intent on the origin chain.